-You will need to contact an official auditor – such as CRIBB Cyber Security – who can take you through the required steps on behalf of the IASME Consortium.
+You will need to contact an official auditor – such as CRIBB Cyber Security – who can then take you through the required steps on behalf of the IASME Consortium.

 CRIBB Cyber Security is part of theICEway ecosystem of companies, a group of specialist IT brands that combine to help clients in maritime and cruise, travel, and healthcare.
-Adopting a collaborative spirit and a security by design approach CRIBB is an official certification body backed by the UK government that provides end-to-end cyber resilience.
+Adopting a collaborative spirit and a security by design approach, CRIBB is an official certification body backed by the UK government that provides end-to-end cyber resilience.

 Our cyber security professionals have a wealth of experience and knowledge to work with you and take the strain away.
 We join together with your team to protect your data.
 Ultimately then, we will help you to:

 BE CAREFUL – BE DEFENSIVE – BE COMPLIANT – BE SECURE.

 The Cyber Essentials certification scheme was launched in 2014 and much has changed since then.
 The cost of the scheme, however, has remained the same – until now.
 Assessments for larger organisations are becoming ever more complex.
 As such, from 24th January 2022, Cyber Essentials will have a new tier-based price structure.